FromDoppler/Wordpress-Plugin-Doppler/README.md

+Maybe it is deprecated, it seems that there are a new version at  https://github.com/lmarquezMS/Doppler_WP_plugin

 # Doppler Form

 Feed your Doppler’s Subscribers Lists automatically from your WordPress site or blog.
 Add a simple widget and let your visitors increase your Lists!